jforget/perl-Open-Food-Facts-utils/Nutriscore-Moose/Documentation.en.md

 * imagine how a multi-level structured data such as `components` would be implemented, instead of accepting any hashref,

+* same thing with property  `positive_nutrients`, which for the moment accepts any arrayref,

 * using accessors  to modify a  array-like property in  an incremental way (such as `push`),

 * decide  on the  deletion of  some properties  (ses `Nutriscore0.pm`, lines 861 to 871); I doubt that  this would be allowed in standard OOP and  that  it would  require  jumping  through  several hoops.
+Is  it possible to  fill these  properties with  `undef` instead  of deleting them?

 Version 8, 2023 algorithm
 =========================